Cress, Linker win reelection to Granite Quarry Board of Aldermen - Salisbury Post

 “I’m trying the best I can to be as transparent as I can and that’s why I was reelected,” Cress said.

-He noted the town has a new mayor coming in with Brittany Barnhardt and he hopes the board can work well together.
+He noted the town has a new mayor coming in — Brittany Barnhardt — and he hopes the board can work well together.

 “We’ve got a lot of stuff to do,” Cress said.
 “We work for the citizens of Granite Quarry and our goal is to be as transparent as we can.”

-Nee said she wants to thank all the citizens who voted for her and congratulated Linker and Cress on their reelections.
+Nee said she wanted to thank all people who voted for her and congratulated Linker and Cress on their reelections.

 “Although I did not win, I will continue to be available to assist the town in any way I can in order to keep Granite Quarry a great place to live and work for everyone,” Nee said in a statement.